 "I’m done with great love.
 I’m back to great lovers," proclaimed Samantha Jones, arguably one of the greatest thinkers and, certainly, most prolific shaggers of modern times.
 Ironically, just in time for the Sex and the City reboot, it seems that Samantha’s favourite pastime – casual sex – is falling out of favour while finding true intimacy is making its way back in.

 According to new data collected by the Kinsey Institute, the pandemic has changed our attitudes to sex.
 Researchers spoke to singles across America and found that over half of those surveyed now have no interest in one-night stands.
-This is the antithesis of the wet and wild summer of love initially forecast by experts at the beginning of the vaccine rollout.
+This is the antithesis of the wet and wild summer of love initially forecast by experts at the beginning of the vaccine rollout in January.
 The singles surveyed were not only less interested in casual sex but were actively seeking monogamy: 44% said that commitment was their top priority and 64% weren't interested in having more than one partner.

 I was intrigued to see if this trend was mirrored among my peers so I posted an Instagram story asking my followers if they would have a one-night stand and if not, why not.
 The results were surprising.
 Almost 70% replied that they wouldn’t sleep with a stranger and this response was split almost equally between men and women.
 Reasons ranged from being put off by previous bad experiences to concerns over personal safety and wellbeing.
 The common thread, however, was that no-strings sex is more often than not emotionally and physically underwhelming.

 This seems even more unexpected when you consider the huge uptick in dating app usage since the start of the pandemic, with many of these platforms garnering a reputation for encouraging casual hook-ups.
 Match Group, which owns over 45 dating apps including Tinder, Hinge, Match and OkCupid, experienced a 15% jump in new subscribers in March 2020.
-When restrictions eased after the first lockdown in May 2020 in the US, dating apps were the first point of call for many singles.
+When restrictions eased after the first lockdown in May 2020, dating apps were the first point of call for many singles.
 With limited options at our fingertips, park dates became de rigueur and a takeaway pint followed by a clandestine snog in a bush was the apex of modern romance.

 But now that 'freedom day' has been and gone and we can touch, fondle and caress to our hearts’ (or loins’) content, we don’t want to.
 Experts at Hinge Labs, the in-house team of relationship scientists at Hinge, have found that despite witticisms like 'vaxxed and waxed' trending across the app, 75% of users are looking for a relationship, not something purely physical.
 "After a year of focusing on other parts of their lives, daters want to find their person and are committing to dating as their number one priority – above work, family and friends," said a Hinge researcher, predicting a 'relationship renaissance' for the remainder of 2021.